vegaf1/acds-mit-course/README.md

-# MIT 16.S897: Spacecraft Attitude Determination and Control
+# Spacecraft Attitude Determination and Control (MIT 16.S897)

 This repository contains the report and simulation code from MIT Course **16.S897 Spacecraft Attitude Determination and Control**.